-When most organizations talk about DMARC (Domain-Based Message Authentication Reporting and Conformance), the conversations usually revolve around preventing their domains from being “spoofed” by declaring “Reject” policies.
+When most organisations talk about DMARC (Domain-Based Message Authentication Reporting and Conformance), the conversations usually revolve around preventing their domains from being “spoofed” by declaring “Reject” policies.

-Indeed, this standard is an incredibly effective way to protect email recipients from unauthorized activity abusing their domains.
-Consider the chart below which shows unauthorized activity on a Proofpoint Email Fraud Defense (EFD) customer’s domain over a 30-day period.
+Indeed, this standard is an incredibly effective way to protect email recipients from unauthorised activity abusing their domains.
+Consider the chart below which shows unauthorised activity on a Proofpoint Email Fraud Defense (EFD) customer’s domain over a 30-day period.
 You’ll notice that email starts getting blocked the moment a “Reject” policy is declared in DNS.
-You’ll also notice that the activity trails off as bad actors recognize their efforts are futile.
+You’ll also notice that the activity trails off as bad actors recognise their efforts are futile.

 Now consider the above from the perspective of email receivers.
 They not only have a role to play making DMARC successful (enforcement of policies declared by domain owners), but they benefit tremendously by using this signal of trustworthiness (or lack thereof) to protect their users.
 By way of an analogy, DMARC enforcement is like identity (ID/passport) checks at the airport that must be passed before advancing to the next stage of security evaluation.

 Identity checking via DMARC enforcement is performed on email destined for 86% of US consumer mailboxes.
 With the rise of Business Email Compromise and other identity-deception threats targeting employees it’s more important than ever for organisations to follow the lead of Gmail, Hotmail, Yahoo, and others and add these essential security controls.
 Until then, domains like these will remain vulnerable to spoofing by bad actors.

 (100 domains with DMARC “Reject” or “Quarantine” policies)